tarantool/doc/doc/2.1/book/box/box_space.rst

         The current values can be seen by selecting from :ref:`box.space._index <box_space-index>`.

-        **Note re storage engine:** memtx operations will :ref:`yield <atomic-cooperative_multitasking>` occasionally while building
+        Building or rebuilding a large index will cause occasional :ref:`yields <atomic-cooperative_multitasking>`
-        or rebuilding a large index, so that other requests will not be blocked.
+        so that other requests will not be blocked.
-        If the other requests cause an illegal situation such as a duplicate key in a unique index, the index building will fail.
+        If the other requests cause an illegal situation such as a duplicate key in a unique index, the index building or rebuilding will fail.

         **Possible errors:**